Sheila Murray

 Sheila Murray is a Canadian writer.
 Her debut novel Finding Edward was published in 2022, and was a shortlisted finalist for the Governor General's Award for English-language fiction at the 2022 Governor General's Awards.

 Finding Edward centres on Cyril Rowntree, a young mixed-race man from Jamaica who moves to Toronto as an international student, and connects with Edward Davina, an isolated elderly man whose life followed a similar path.
 It was published in July 2022 by Cormorant Books.

+The novel was also a finalist for the 2023 Toronto Book Awards.

+Personal life

 Murray was born in St Albans, England, and emigrated to Canada with her family as a teenager.
 She is based in Hamilton, Ontario, where she coordinates a climate change activist project.
 She has also published short fiction in various Canadian literary magazines.